 The microscope gets its name from the Greek words micro, meaning small, and skopion, meaning to see or look, and it literally is a machine for looking at small things.
 A microscope may be used to look at the anatomy of small organisms such as insects, the fine structure of rocks and crystals, or individual cells.
 Depending on the type of microscope, the magnified image may be two-dimensional or three-dimensional.

 The mental image you probably have of an ordinary microscope is that of an optical microscope.
 These microscopes use lenses and visual light.
 You look through the eyepiece of the microscope at a sample in real time.
 In contrast, imaging microscopes use a beam of radiation or particles.
-This beam bounces off or passes through the sample and is measured and interpreted by a computer in order to create an image of the sample that can be viewed later.
+This beam bounces off or passes through the sample and is measured and interpreted by a computer that creates and saves an image of the sample for later viewing.

 A scanning probe microscope can create a computerized image of individual atoms.
 This type of microscope measures the surface texture of an object on a very small scale, and will note where individual atoms protrude from that structure.